Central Otago, New Zealand

 Gibbston Valley, Central Otago was one of the areas first predicted, in 1895, to be of great potential for the production of Pinot Noir.
 After experimentation in many different microclimates in the region with different varieties, the alluvial soils of Gibbston vallet were found to be best suited for the production of finest Pinot Noir.
 Denis was lucky to, in 1995, come across an ideal north-facing plot which he then bought and would eventually become the Hawkshead Vineyard.

 Three hectares of Pinot Noir – all of which are farmed organically – were planted in 2001-2002.
 An additional two hectares of Pinot Gris were planted in 2006.
-These two varieties are Hawksdead specialty and have been honed to their most refined expression by the care and uncompromising standards with which the vineyards are managed.
-Each plot is hand worked, hand harvested and fermented separately.
+These two varieties are Hawkshead’s specialty and have been honed to their most refined expression by the care and uncompromising standards with which the vineyards are managed.
+Each plot is hand-worked, hand-harvested and fermented separately.
 This allows for detailed tasting of each parcel and for careful blending, so as to bring the most pure expression of Gibbston Valley’s Burgundy-like terroir.